Business Assets Disposal Relief – AKA Entrepreneurs Relief

 There are a variety of pitfalls where tax payers may not qualify for Entrepreneurs’ Relief.
 Some of the problems can be rectified if they come to light before it is too late.

 We can flag up problem areas and include suggestions for how you can be put into a better position.

-The existence of different classes of shares or deferred shares with no capital rights can impact the availability of Entrepreneurs Relief.
-A review the shareholding structure before disposing of shares is recommended.
-It might be necessary to cancel or convert shares to satisfy the conditions for Entrepreneurs Relief.
-Another potential problem area are redeemable shares which convert to cash before or on business sale.
+The existence of different classes of shares or deferred shares with no capital rights can impact the availability of Business Assets Disposal Relief (Entrepreneurs Relief).
+A review the shareholding structure and share rights before disposing of shares is recommended.
+It might be necessary to cancel or convert shares to satisfy the conditions for Business Assets Disposal Relief (Entrepreneurs Relief).
+Another potential problem area can be redeemable shares which convert to cash before or on business sale.

 A deferred buy back where the shareholder does not remain an employee of the company until the date of the last tranche.

 The shareholders wind up the company and set up a company to carry out the same or similar trade shortly thereafter.

 EMI options are not held for a minimum of 24 months.